| Title: | Evolutionary Minimizer for R |

 A S4 class storing the options for the optimization algorithms in EmiR.

-the objective function is maximized instead of being minimized.
-Default is FALSE
+maximizeif TRUE the objective function is maximized instead of being minimized.
+Default is FALSE.

-no output to console is generated.
-Default is FALSE
+silent_modeif TRUE no output to console is generated.
+Default is FALSE.

 by adding a penalty function to the objective function.
 The penalty function